 It’s also very easy to do!
 Simply brown the 1 cup of butter in this recipe and then allow it to chill before use.
 You want it to be set but not rock hard, just like room temperature butter.
 Once the butter is browned, pour it into a shallow dish and chill for about 1 hour.
 It should solidify but still be easy to dig a knife into.
-Then, treat the rest of the cream cheese frosting recipe the exact same.
+Then, treat the rest of the frosting recipe the exact same.

 To see brown butter cream cheese frosting in action, check out my recipe for the BEST spice cake.

 How to add fruit to cream cheese frosting

 There are two different ways you can approach this.
 If you plan to use a fruity cream cheese frosting on a dessert like a sheet cake (such as the strawberry cake below), one that doesn’t require the frosting to be super thick and sturdy, you can use fresh fruit.

 Simply mix in 1/4 cup of pureed fruit for every 8 oz of cream cheese.
 Then, add another 2 cups of powdered sugar for every 8 oz of cream cheese, on top of the already existing 2 1/2 cups.
 This will balance out the tartness of the fruit and help thicken up the frosting.

 The second option is to add 1/4 cup of blended freeze dried fruit for every 8oz of cream cheese.
 No additional sugar is needed as the freeze dried fruit is like a powder.
 This small amount will also add tons of color to your frosting.
 The pros of using freeze dried fruit is that the frosting can now be used for any dessert as it will hold its shape well.